Want to just get started? Click here to sign up for Semrush and find competitor backlinks today.

 Now you’re going to want to put in the domain names of your competitors.
-I highlighted that in the screenshot above across the top of the screen.
+We highlighted that in the screenshot above across the top of the screen.

-All I did was put in the five websites that we saw in the Google search results from earlier.
+All we did was put in the five websites that we saw in the Google search results from earlier.

 One of the main benefits of this tool is that you can see what backlinks your competitors have in common.

 You can organize and filter the results however you want.
-In this example, I have the chart organized by the authority score of the referring domains.
+In this example, we have the chart organized by the authority score of the referring domains.

-The chart shows me that all five of these competitors have backlinks on from GoDaddy.com.
-Since GoDaddy has a high authority score, this would definitely be a website that I’d add to my list.
+The chart shows us that all five of these competitors have backlinks on from GoDaddy.com.
+Since GoDaddy has a high authority score, this would definitely be a website that we’d add to my list.

 There are tons of other ways for you to organize and analyze this data.
 You can breakdown the results over the last three months, past year, or all time to get a better idea.
 Sort each column individually to see the sites providing the most backlinks to each competitor as well.